TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: braces, make-iterator, micromatch, normalize-path.
-A copy of the source code may be downloaded from https://github.com/micromatch/braces.git (braces), https://github.com/jonschlinkert/make-iterator.git (make-iterator), https://github.com/micromatch/micromatch.git (micromatch), https://github.com/jonschlinkert/normalize-path.git (normalize-path).
+The following software may be included in this product: braces, clone-deep, make-iterator, micromatch, normalize-path.
+A copy of the source code may be downloaded from https://github.com/micromatch/braces.git (braces), https://github.com/jonschlinkert/clone-deep.git (clone-deep), https://github.com/jonschlinkert/make-iterator.git (make-iterator), https://github.com/micromatch/micromatch.git (micromatch), https://github.com/jonschlinkert/normalize-path.git (normalize-path).
 This software contains the following license and notice below:

 The MIT License (MIT)